AravindKrishnaR/Food-Ordering-System--BYTE/README.md

 ## **Overview:**

-The project has 3 types of users:
+This project has 3 types of users:

 - Admin
 - Customer